awidmer123/RNA_Seq/scripts/3_FeatureCounts/README.md

 - Gene-level count tables
 - featureCounts summary files (assignment statistics)

----

-### 2. `add_MultiQC.slurm`
-SLURM script used to include **featureCounts output** in the global MultiQC report.
-It ensures that read assignment statistics (e.g. assigned, unassigned, overlapping reads) are incorporated into the project-wide quality assessment.

-**Input:**
-- featureCounts result and summary files

-**Output:**
-- Updated MultiQC report including featureCounts metrics

----

 ## Notes
 - Scripts in this directory should be executed after read alignment has been completed.
 - The generated count tables represent the main quantitative input for DESeq2 analysis.
-- MultiQC integration is optional but recommended for comprehensive QC reporting.